 to be restricted or has been restricted within 30 days of the individual depicted sending a

-or using a computer or computer network who publishes on such person?s publicly available
+or using a computer or computer network that publishes on such person’s publicly available

 deemed to be transacting business in this state.
 Within 30 days of the sending of a written

-of the arresting law enforcement agency, such personal shall, without compensation, remove
+of the arresting law enforcement agency, such person shall, without compensation, remove

 otherwise limiting the definition of unfair and deceptive acts or practices under this part, a

 failure to comply with this paragraph shall be unlawful.

 My arrest is eligible to be restricted and/or has been restricted.
 I am providing below the

 required information for the immediate removal of the photograph.
 Please see O.C.G.A.
 35-3-37